Take All Your Home Based Business Tax Deductions

 Calculating Home Based Business Tax Deductions

-You will probably want to consult with a CPA or tax professional for help with this, as it can get complicated.
+You will probably want to consult with an accountant or tax professional for help with this, as it can get complicated.
 There are two ways in which you can calculate home based business tax deductions.

 - Using actual expenses – First you must figure the percentage of your home’s space you use exclusively for business.
 You apply that percentage to expenses for your deductions, and those expenses can include (again it is complicated, so get help):